2020 Colorado Buffaloes football team: Schedule

 Colorado had games scheduled against Colorado State, Fresno State and Texas A&M. These games were canceled on July 10, due to the Pac-12 Conference's decision to play a conference-only schedule due to the COVID-19 pandemic.

+On November 26, Colorado's scheduled game at USC for November 28 was canceled after a COVID-19 outbreak within the USC program.
+The Pac-12 then announced that Colorado would instead play San Diego State in a non-conference game at home on November 28.